LONG-TERM CARE FOR VETERANS AT STE. ANNE’S HOSPITAL

-The innovative and ambitious program “Les Sentinelles de rue” was launched in May 2017 and is managed by Old Brewery Mission.
+The ambitious program “Les Sentinelles de rue” was launched in May 2017 and is managed by Old Brewery Mission.

-The program provides food, shelter and the necessary psychosocial support to help the veterans rebuild and eventually become once again, a community-driven citizen.
+The program provides food, shelter and the necessary psychosocial support to help the homeless veterans rebuild and reintegrate into their communities.

-Veterans Affairs Canada graciously provided much of the necessary funding for the program since its launch and the Foundation is proud to be a major pillar and has committed to sponsor this program until 2021.
+Veterans Affairs Canada graciously provided much of the necessary funding for the program since its inception.
+The Foundation is proud to be a major pillar and has committed to sponsor this program until 2021.

 VETERANS TRANSITION NETWORK

-- Alpha VeteranAlpha Veteran is designed for Canadian veterans by Canadian veterans and is intended to familiarize veterans and the general public with the services they receive, such as: - Medical care: acupuncture, physiotherapy, medical cannabis, chiropractor and other health professionals - Financial aid: a financial advisor is on hand to answer your questions - Products created by veterans like Steel Pot Coffee.
+- Alpha VeteranAlpha Veteran is designed for Canadian veterans by Canadian veterans and is intended to familiarize veterans and the general public with the services they receive, such as: medical care, financial aid, and products created by veterans like Steel Pot Coffee.